So why focus on sugar sweetened soft drinks?

 So, how much money would a tax make?

-We estimate the tax would generate about $900 million annually — which we believe could be spent on other preventative health activities.
+We estimate the tax would generate up to $900 million annually — which we believe could be spent on other preventative health activities.

 The main aim however is to drive down consumption of these drinks with high sugar content as opposed to raising revenue.